5 Tips to Start Your Microsoft 365 Plan

-It doesn’t have to be super detailed or include every piece of technology, but it’s a good idea to understand what piece of technology looks useful and what is not worth investigating further.
-Then use that high-level information to create a simple timeline of when you might want to consider adopting the technology (i.e. Exchange Online, Groups, Planner, Intranet, Teams with each one adopted over the course of a quarter).
+It doesn’t have to be super detailed or include every piece of technology.
+Still, it’s a good idea to understand what piece of technology looks useful and what is not worth investigating further.
+Then use that high-level information to create a simple timeline of when you might want to consider adopting the technology (i.e., Exchange Online, Groups, Planner, SharePoint Intranet, Teams with each one adopted over a quarter).

 One last thing on plans – be flexible.
-A plan is always perfect until you encounter the resistance.
+A project is always perfect until you encounter resistance.
 Your success is determined by your ability to plan while allowing the appropriate amount of flexibility to meet the end goal.

 4. Embrace the Change